CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 To calculate this, I need to be able to map all of the outcomes to specific score events.
 But I can't just use the result that our previous function `roll_kdn` would generate, because not all of the outcomes in a specific `kdn` event will map to the same `kdn drop highest` event.

 For example, if I'm calculating `2d6 drop highest`, it would be tempting to try to call `roll_kdn(k=2, n=6)`, and use those outcome counts to make the new outcome counts.
 But in `2d6`, e.g. both of the outcomes \((1, 4)\) and \((2, 3)\) would be in the \(5\) score event, but in `2d6 drop highest` they would both count towards different score events, specifically \(1\) and \(2\), respectively.
-And since I'm not storing the actual outcomes themselves, just the number of outcomes for each score event, how would one know how to reassign counts from `2d6` to `2d6 drop lowest`?
+And since I'm not storing the actual outcomes themselves, just the number of outcomes for each score event, how would one know how to reassign counts from `2d6` to `2d6 drop highest`?

-So afaik, calculating `kdn drop highest` (and `drop highest`) with convolutions only works by breaking the problem down into a bunch of smaller sub-problem distributions, calculating those OCF's, and element-wise summing all of the smaller OCF's together.
+So afaik, calculating `kdn drop highest` (and `drop lowest`) with convolutions only works by breaking the problem down into a bunch of smaller sub-problem distributions, calculating those OCF's, and element-wise summing all of the smaller OCF's together.
 The trick is how to come up with the sub-problems.

 To make this a little more tangible, I'm going to work through a specific example.